jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 | 5000 pheno  | 76.7     | 134.3    | failed*   | not tried             |
 | 10000 pheno | failed*  | not tried| not tried | not tried             |

-As expected, the computation scales linerally with number of variants, numbers in the second table above are approx (478,000/78,000) = 5.5 times those in above table
+As expected, the computation scales linearly with number of variants, numbers in the second table above are approx (478,000/78,000) = 5.5 times those in above table

 *runs failed repeatedly, terminated leaving only _temporary marker, suspiciously both ended at 2.2 hours.
 Requires further investigation, machines appear to have plenty of total memory unused near time of failure.